Berupor/UGC/README.md

-# Запуск проекта
+# Launch of the project

-## Окружение
+## Environment
-1. Создайте файл .env и заполните его значениями из `env.example`
+1. Create an .env file and fill it with values from `env.example`

 ## Docker
-2. Запустите Docker `docker-compose up -d --build`
+2. Run Docker `docker-compose up -d --build`

 ## API
-Основное API:
+Main API:
 - `$HOST/api/v1`

-Документация:
+Documentation:
 - `$HOST/api/openapi`